cortexlabs/cortex/docs/workloads/realtime/models.md

 ## Live model reloading

 Live model reloading is a mechanism that periodically checks for updated models in the model path(s) provided in `predictor.models`.
-It is automatically enabled for all predictor types, including the Python predictor type (as long as model paths are specified via `models` in the `predictor` configuration).
+It is automatically enabled for all predictor types, including the Python predictor type (as long as model paths are specified via `multi_model_reloading` in the `predictor` configuration).

 The following is a list of events that will trigger the API to update its model(s):